balpha/scribus-patches-16/README.md

 # Description of the patches

+### Show soft hyphen in the story editor

+Since I like to tightly control the hyphenation of text, I often manually add soft hyphens (U+00AD) to my text.
+These characters are usually invisible, which makes this manual work hard to manage.
+This patch makes the soft hypens visible inside the story editor by displaying them as red dashes (similar to how other special characters like frame breaks are displayed).

 ### Load drop shadows from 1.3 / 1.4 files

 I have been using drop shadows (I called them "soft shadows") for over a decade in Scribus 1.3 and 1.4 using my patches.
 That functionality was eventually added natively to Scribus (based on my patch) in Scribus 1.5, but of course when loading a file that was created with an old version, current Scribus doesn't load the drop shadow data because in "real" old files, this feature didn't exist yet.